sergio11/tvnexa_androidtv/README.md

 By embracing MVI architecture with Clean Architecture and leveraging Jetpack Compose, TvNexa sets a high standard for online television platforms, prioritizing performance, maintainability, and user satisfaction.

-## App Screenshots
+## App Screenshots 📸

-Here are some screenshots from our app to give you a glimpse of its design and functionality.
+Hey there! 👋 Here are some screenshots of my **TVNexa** app to give you a sneak peek of its design and functionality.
+Let me walk you through the main features of the app! 🚀

 ### Onboarding

-Here we have the Onboarding screens 📱, if the user doesn't have an active session, they will be redirected to the landing page 🏞️, where they can view the application presentation 📝 and navigate to the login 🔒 or create a new account screens if they don't have one. 🆕
+First up, we have the Onboarding screens 📱.
+If a user doesn't have an active session, they'll be redirected to the landing page 🏞️, where they can explore the app's features 📝 and navigate to the login 🔒 or create a new account screen if they don't have one yet. 🆕

 <p align="center">
   <img width="700px" src="doc/picture_2.png" />